A guide to the best survival books based on true stories of survival

 Traveling across the Pacific on a hand-made wooden boat might just be the most amazing survival stories ever!

-It’s about the journey of Thor Heyerdahl along with his five friends for 101 days covering 4,439 miles on the Pacific Ocean with the idea to execute that people of South American could have settled in Polynesia during the pre-Columbian times.
+It’s about the journey of Thor Heyerdahl along with his five friends for 101 days covering 4,439 miles on the Pacific Ocean with the idea to execute that people of South America could have settled in Polynesia during the pre-Columbian times.

 The journey started in the year 1947 on 28th April, and within these three months, the team survived sharks, whales, raging storms, and the never-ending blue sea.